Student Code of Conduct Procedures

 The Office of Student Rights and Responsibilities (SRR) seeks to provide fair and equitable processes for reviewing and responding to incidents.
 In addressing disciplinary concerns, PLU’s Student Conduct processes support the concept of community review and implements this through “Review Meetings.”
 This means that situations that violate university policies, rules, regulations, and standards will be reviewed by trained members of the PLU community.
 SRR also partners with parents and guardians when necessary, in order to assist in student development.

-SRR procedures have been developed with the goal that all students involved in any disciplinary matter are treated in a fair and consistent manner.
+SRR procedures have been developed with the goal that all students involved in any disciplinary matter are treated in an equitable and consistent manner.
 Inherent in SRR processes is an element of flexibility that enables the university to address core issues of behavior.
 Since each student is an individual, and no two incidents are alike, each incident will be handled individually.
 PLU reserves the right to modify procedures and sanctions in individual cases and with individual students when, in PLU’s sole discretion, such modification is in the best interest of the university community.
 Each person may not receive the same sanction for a similar policy violation, but each sanction given will be within a general framework of consistency and fairness.
 SRR will be guided by a sanctioning rubric to ensure sanctions are individualized and equitable.

 The Office of Student Rights and Responsibilities consists of: the Dean of Students, the Associate Director for Student Rights and Responsibilities, the Title IX Investigator, and a Resident Director and Housing Conduct Coordinator.
 The Dean of Students has delegated the administrative responsibility for student conduct processes to the Associate Director for Student Rights and Responsibilities, who is responsible for the effective day-to-day management and operation of the processes in conjunction with the Resident Director and Housing Conduct Coordinator.
 The Associate Director for Student Rights and Responsibilities, with the assistance of the Resident Director and Housing Conduct Coordinator, coordinates training for Review Officers; provides information and consultation to students, staff, and faculty; assigns Review Officers for each review process; coordinates and schedules Review Meetings; maintains conduct records; serves as a Review Officer when necessary.

-- How Incident Reports are Generated
+A. How Incident Reports are Generated

 Students, as members of the community, have the right to address issues that may be incongruent with university policies, rules, and regulations.
 Employees of the university have the responsibility to support the policies, rules and regulations of PLU.
 Therefore, when a student’s conduct appears to be in violation of university policies, rules or regulations, any student, staff, faculty member, or community member may submit an Incident Report.

-- Process for Submission of Incident Reports
+B. Process for Submission of Incident Reports

 - A written description of the observed misconduct should be submitted electronically via the online Incident Report Form to the Office of Student Rights and Responsibilities within 72-hours of the incident, if possible.
 Incident Reports submitted after this timeframe will be assessed by the Office of Student Rights and Responsibilities, who will determine in its sole discretion whether the Incident Report can and should be reviewed and proceedings begun.